 Simply put, soundness relates to the motivations behind the research.
 These motivations can influence whether arguments are valid.
 Maybe you started a research project to explain why water was dry.
 There is already a problem with the soundness of this research.
 It is starting from an incorrect foundation.
 Soundness can unfortunately be an issue if research is being done with financial considerations being controlling factors.

 That is, research about how “smoking is healthy” funded by a tobacco company is not sound.
+There are conflicts of interest here, and this is an example of how peer review can be important.

 English